If you are looking for a permanent cure for eczema, you might have to be disappointed.

 Newer prescriptions for atopic eczema are immunosuppressive.
 Unfortunately, they lower a patient’s ability to fight off infections.
 The topical immunosuppressive medications have a Calcineurin inhibitor.
 The inhibitor inhibits the action of calcineurin, the enzyme that activates T-Cells of the Immune system.
-A topical calcineurin inhibitor is, therefore, an immunosuppressant effective for atopic dermatitis.
+A topical calcineurin inhibitor is, therefore, an immunosuppressant effective solution.

 Colloidal oatmeal is the other form of OTC medication for treatment and management of atopic dermatitis.
-It is a FDA-approved ointment that calms the skin and reduces most symptoms of eczema.
-For prevention of dry skin, you may want to get a topical emollient.
+It is a FDA-approved ointment that calms the skin and reduces most symptoms.
+For prevention of dry skin (or eczema-prone skin), you may want to get a topical emollient.

 For eczema relief and relief of symptoms, your dermatologist may prescribe an antihistamine.
 You can only use antibiotics when you have an infection.

 - Cleaning the house at least once every week.

 - Turn down the heat.

 - Be choosy about the detergents you use and go for the neutral pH detergents.

 - For atopic dermatitis, watch what you eat and avoid possible allergens.